wmedrano/spore/README.md

 # Spore

-A Steel maent for Rust interop.
+A Lisp meant for Rust interop.

 ## FAQ

-- Is this usable?
+**Q: Is this usable?**

-> No, this is a toy.
+> No, this is a toy project.

-- Why all the parens?
+**Q: Why all the parentheses?**

+> Spore is a Lisp which means it uses parentheses.
+While they may not
-> Parens are used in Lisp languages.
-Although not elegant, they are simple to use and allow me to focus on the VM implementation instead of designing the syntax.
+> be elegant, they are simple to use and allow me to work on the VM
+> insted of designing the syntax.